iqb-berlin/testcenter/README.md

 # Testcenter Backend

-These are the backend applications for the Testcenter application.
+This is the backend of the Testcenter application.

 In older versions it's also the backend fot the meanwhile deprecated Testcenter-Admin application.